w3c/wai-curricula/content/designer/visual-design.md

 Students should be able to:

 * explain how people with disabilities identify and distinguish user interface components based on different features, such as color, layout, spacing, and position
+* design user interfaces with alternative means to communicate information conveyed through vision, for example using headings, lists, and textual information
-* create designs with appropriate contrast ratios between foreground user interface components, including text, images of text, and controls, and their corresponding background
+* design user interfaces with appropriate contrast ratios for text, images of text, and controls
-* create designs with appropriate font sizes to support content processing
+* design user interfaces with appropriate font sizes to support content processing
-* create designs with adequate spacing to help distinguish different user interface components from one another
+* design user interfaces with adequate spacing to help distinguish different components from one another
-* create designs with text cues, patterns, and icons to supplement information conveyed through color
+* design user interfaces with text cues, patterns, and icons to supplement information conveyed through color
-* create designs with clear and distinguishable focus indicators, for example using borders, background color, and highlighting
+* design user interfaces with clear and distinguishable focus indicators, for example using borders, background color, and highlighting

 {%- comment -%}